CycleRL: Sim-to-Real Deep Reinforcement Learning for Robust Autonomous Bicycle Control: Conclusion

 Our key contributions include a composite reward function that balances stability with tracking objectives, and a comprehensive domain randomization strategy, which proved crucial for bridging the reality gap, enabling successful transfer of the learned policy.
 Extensive real-world experiments validated the controller's robustness across diverse conditions, confirming its viability for autonomous cycling applications.

-Future work will focus on extending this framework to include vision-based navigation and multi-agent coordination.
-The success of our approach demonstrates the potential of model-free DRL for developing robust and intelligent mobility systems, contributing to sustainable urban transportation. \\
+While our method bypasses explicit dynamic modeling, it inherently shifts the engineering effort toward simulator construction, reward shaping, and hyperparameter tuning.
+To address this, future work will explore automated methods to reduce these heuristic dependencies, alongside extending the framework to encompass vision-based navigation and multi-agent coordination.
+Ultimately, the success of this approach highlights the potential of model-free DRL in advancing intelligent mobility for sustainable urban transportation. \\